ASML Denies US Allegation That EUV Machine Reached China

 TL;DR

-- The US Commerce Department has invested up to $150 million in xLight, a startup developing an alternative to ASML's EUV monopoly.
+- Lutnick's Commerce Department separately invested $150 million in xLight, a US startup developing competing EUV technology, creating a direct conflict of interest.

 ASML holds a monopoly so complete that for practical purposes there is no advanced semiconductor industry without it.
 The Dutch company is the sole source of extreme ultraviolet lithography machines, the equipment that makes it physically possible to manufacture the chips inside every high-end AI accelerator and smartphone processor.
 That concentration of indispensability is why a claim now circulating at the highest levels of US trade policy carries the weight it does: as TechCrunch reports citing Bloomberg, US Commerce Secretary Howard Lutnick has raised concerns directly with ASML executives that one of those machines may have reached China, in violation of export controls in place since the first Trump administration.